July 2011

 To spark your thinking, you can download a complete facilitator's guide for my activity about the 40 Developmental Assets for youth.
 Simply insert your own process or list with coordinating beads and you'll be ready to lead a thirty minute learning activity!
 When you do, please the result!

+If you like what you have read in this issue, why not talk to me about bringing the same innovation, creativity, and playfulness to your next meeting or learning event.
 Whether you need a keynote speaker, or help with strategic planning, performance improvement, or training facilitators and trainers in your organization, I look forward to your call (802.257.
-7247) or .
+7247) or . -- Brian |

-Read previous issues.
+issues.
 Click Library!

-To add or delete your name to our mailing list, email with a short note in the subject line.
+To add or delete your name to our mailing list, email

 I want this newsletter to be practical, succinct, and thoughtful.
 If you have suggestions about how I can meet these criteria, please let me know!
 Send me an with your thoughts and ideas.

-(c) 2005 - 2011 The Firefly Group
+2005 - 2011 The Firefly Group